thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ## Test Scenarios with Triggers, Actions, & Email Alerts

-Monitor CPU and RAM utilization on hosts by spiking the load with Linux stress-ng CLI tool Test Zabbix server detecting when the host agent is down / not reachable Utilize iperf3 and Bash CLI tools to generate interface traffic on both hosts
+Monitor CPU and RAM utilization on hosts by spiking the load with Linux stress-ng CLI tool
+<br>Test Zabbix server detecting when the host agent is down / not reachable
+<br>Utilize iperf3 and Bash CLI tools to generate interface traffic on both hosts
 <br>

 ### Virtual Machines: